 The Associate Degree Nursing program is designed to provide an educational opportunity in which students:

 - Develop a scientific basis of nursing practice

 - Master technical skills

 - Develop caring patient relationships

 Nursing and science classes are limited in size so that students can experience enhanced faculty interaction and learning.
-In addition, the nursing lab will give students the opportunity to handle equipment and master technical skills prior to their hospital experience.
+In addition, the nursing lab will give students the opportunity to handle equipment and master technical skills.
 Under the direct supervision of qualified instructors, students will experience patient interactions, which foster caring and empathetic approaches to nursing care.

 The goals of the Registered Nursing degree program are to:

 - Graduate students who are competent in the scientific aspects of nursing

 - Graduate students who are competent in the technical aspects of nursing